 We’d like to take this opportunity to answer some of your questions.
 We’ve listed some of the ones we get most below.

-It might seem to confusing to you to think that a drug dealer would lace a drug with a fatal chemical.
+It might seem too confusing to you to think that a drug dealer would lace a drug with a fatal chemical.
 It is surprising, unless you understand the motives behind it.

 Carfentanil is very similar in appearance to heroin.
 It’s also much cheaper.
 Drug dealers can easily cut heroin with a little bit of it to save money.
 They do run the risk of killing their customers.
 However, those with higher tolerances to opioids may see their products as superior.
 This can keep them coming back for more.

-If you overdose on Carfentanil, you probably won’t have any idea what’s happening.
-This drug is so potent and so powerful that it will immediately cause a blackout.
+If you overdose on carfentanil, you probably won’t have any idea what’s happening.
+This drug is so potent and so powerful that it will likely cause a blackout almost immediately.
 This means that you won’t remember anything at all.
 You won’t be able to respond to anyone, and if you don’t get immediate medical help, you could die.

-One addict described his experience with overdosing on Carfentanil.
+One addict shown in the video below described his experience with overdosing on carfentanil.
 As he states, he had no idea what he was doing.
 This is the saddest part about this drug.
 People who end up using it aren’t aware that their substances have been laced with it.
 The result is often fatal unless emergency responders are called right away.

 While it is possible for someone to survive an overdose with immediate treatment, there are still risks.
 It may only take a matter of a few seconds for the drug to take someone’s life.

-New Hamphire’s Governor, Chris Sununu reported that, “It presents a serious risk to public safety, first responders, medical treatment and laboratory personnel because it can be absorbed through the skin or accidentally inhaled.”
+New Hampshire’s Governor, Chris Sununu reported that, “It presents a serious risk to public safety, first responders, medical treatment and laboratory personnel because it can be absorbed through the skin or accidentally inhaled.”

 Since this problem emerged, first responders have been trained on how to avoid getting exposed.
 However, that doesn’t mean there aren’t real dangers still involved.
 Accidental exposures do happen, and they will continue to as long as the overdoses are taking place.

 Carfentanil is a synthetic form of fentanyl that, as we’ve discussed, is not for human consumption.
-It’s 100 times more potent, and its only side effect is death.
+It’s 100 times more potent, and it’s used as an elephant tranquilizer.